abinashbiswal2000/TakeHomeAssignmentVersion2/README.md

 # Candidate Recommendation Engine (using streamlit)

 ### Summary:
-This project helps recruiters and hiring teams automatically rank uploaded resumes against a given job description, using TF-IDF similarity scoring and AI-powered summarization to highlight top candidates.
+This project helps recruiters and hiring teams automatically rank uploaded resumes against a given job description, using TF-IDF vectors or sentence-embedding vectors, followed by cosine similarity scoring and AI-powered summarization to highlight top candidates.

 ### Features
 - Copy-Paste a job description
 - Upload Multiple resumes (pdf, docx, txt)
+- Generate Embeddings
-- Rank resume using (TF-IDF cosine similarity, or sentence embeddings based cosine similarity)
+- Rank resumes using Cosine Similarity
+- Display a table showing candidate names, similarity score and resume file names
 - AI summary of the best candidate

 ### File Structure
 - app.py
 - df_ai.py
 - extractTextAndBuildCorpus.py
-- sentenceEmbeddingsFunction.py
+- sentenceEmbeddingsFunctions.py
-- tf_idf_Function.py
+- tf_idf_Functions.py

 ### Assumptions
-- The first words in the resume are representing the person's name.
+- The first two words in the resume are representing the person's name.

 ### NOTE
 - There are two types of resume matching in this application
-    - one uses tf-idf vectors to calculate cosine.
+    - one uses transformer based sentence enbeddings to calculate cosine.
-    - the other uses transformer based sentence enbeddings to calculate cosine.
+    - the other uses tf-idf vectors to calculate cosine.

 ---